autumn-ragland/react_app_heroku_test/README.md

 }
 ```

-5. Run npm install at the project root
+5.Run npm install at the project root

-6. In the server entry point file add the code below
+6.In the server entry point file add the code below

 ```
 // import express